Db2-DTE-POC/wxddemo/docs/wxd-presto.md

 ![Browser](wxd-images/presto-query-details.png)

 You can get more information about the query by clicking on any of the tabs that are on this screen.
 For instance, the Live Plan tab will show a visual explain of the stages that the query went through during execution.
+Scrolling to the bottom of this screen will also display any error messages that may have been produced by the SQL.

 ![Browser](wxd-images/presto-live-plan.png)